+This is a 3-part series.
 Discover person-centered approaches to meaningfully connect with the person living with dementia using sensory and spiritual strategies that can optimize quality of life.

+This is a 3-part series.
 Let’s discuss evidence-based approaches for using individualized music to optimize the well-being of persons living with dementia and their care partners.

+This is a 3-part series.
 Grief and loss are common experiences for dementia care partners.
 The discussion will share research around this topic and offer evidence-based strategies for healthy coping.

+This is a 3-part series.
 Mindfulness meditation practices will be woven together with dementia caregiving tips.
 Audio versions of mindfulness meditations will be offered for participants to practice at home.

+This is a 4-part series.
 A collaboration between hospice of the Valley and the Alzheimer’s Association.